Street family: Origins

 John Rendell Street, MLA (1832–1891) was an Australian politician.
 He was the son of Maria Wood and John Street, JP, who descended from the brother of Sir Thomas Street (1625–1696), who was an English Chief Justice, and a judge of the last King's Bench before the Glorious Revolution of 1688.
-Sir Thomas' father George Street (1594–1643) was the Mayor of Worcester, and his grandfather John Street (d.
-1622) was an alderman of Worcester, and his great-grandfather Francis Streate (d.
-1607) was a Member of Parliament for Worcester.
+Sir Thomas' father George Street (1594–1643) served as the Mayor of Worcester, and his grandfather John Street (d.
+1622) served as an alderman of Worcester, and his great-grandfather Francis Streate, (d.
+1607) served as a Member of Parliament for Worcester.
 Sir Thomas' father George was a cousin of John Street (1584–1633), who in 1605 killed two of the Gunpowder Plot conspirators and was rewarded with a pension "for that extraordinary service performed in killing those two traitors, Piercie and Catesbie, with two bulletts at one shott out of his muskett."

 John's parents emigrated to Australia from England aboard the ship Thalia in 1822.
 In 1886, John founded the Perpetual Trustee Company with fellow trustees Edmund Barton and James Fairfax.
-He succeeded Edmund Barton, Australia's first Prime Minister, in his New South Wales Legislative Assembly seat of East Sydney, and he married Susanna Lawson, the granddaughter of British explorer Commandant William Lawson, who pioneered the first successful crossing of the Blue Mountains by British colonists, along with William Wentworth and Gregory Blaxland.
-John and Susanna had seven children, including Philip and Ernest, who married Emma Browne, the daughter of Australian police magistrate and author Thomas Browne.
+He succeeded Edmund Barton, Australia's first Prime Minister, in his New South Wales Legislative Assembly seat of East Sydney, and he married Susanna Lawson, the granddaughter of British explorer Commandant William Lawson, who pioneered the first successful crossing of the Blue Mountains by British colonists, along with William Wentworth and Gregory Blaxland, and they discovered inland pastures that fuelled the colony's economic growth thereafter.
+John and Susanna had seven children, including Philip and Ernest, who married Emma Browne, the daughter of Australian police magistrate Thomas Alexander Browne.
 John was a director of the Colonial Mutual Life Assurance Company.
-His sister Sarah married Australian politician Thomas Smith, who was a managing director of the Commercial Banking Company of Sydney.
+His sister Sarah Maria Street married Australian politician Thomas Whistler Smith, who was the deputy chairman of the Commercial Banking Company of Sydney, and who was the nephew of Australian politician Henry Gilbert Smith, who was the chairman of the Commercial Banking Company of Sydney.